dcnoren/Domoticz-Home-UI/README.md

+As of January 2016, I am no longer updating this project.
+The JSON API approach to interfacing with Domoticz was highly inefficient, and PHP is inefficient at daemon-like tasks that were needed here.
+I have since moved to MQTT and Node.JS for this.
+You can find the ported project in my other GitHub repositories.

 This is meant to be used in conjunction with Domoticz (http://www.domoticz.com) which is a home automation control panel software suite.
 While Domoticz has a powerful events system and user interface, everything can become rather cluttered and difficult to maintain exactly how one wishes.
 Additionally, it is not necessarily user-friendly.

 This project utilizes jQuery to create a user-friendly, WAF-passing (wife acceptability factor), simple interface.
 It tackles a few design issues with Domoticz, such as fixing the general issues with Z-Wave light switches that prevent instant-status updates.
 When using this UI, the Z-Wave commands will be run multiple times over less than 5 seconds to 'force' the lights to reflect the current physical status.